geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 ![ImageGrids example](/workflows/Example_04b_ImageGridsImmediateSave.png)
 (workflow included)

-Technically this node is implemented as [node expansion](https://docs.comfy.org/custom-nodes/backend/expansion) and uses the default `KSampler`, `VAE Decode` and `Save Image`.
+Technically this node is implemented as a [node expansion](https://docs.comfy.org/custom-nodes/backend/expansion) and uses the default `KSampler`, `VAE Decode` and `Save Image`.

 - **TODO** I'm not happy that this node exists at all as I wanted to avoid custom KSampler nodes.
 Unfortunately I haven't found a way to [use subgraphs to force immediate processing](https://github.com/Comfy-Org/docs/discussions/532#discussioncomment-15115385) yet.